Disrupting the Cycle: Reforming Reentry

 - Ali Knight, Chief Operating Office, Fresh Lifelines for Youth

 - Julio Medina, Executive Director, Founder, and CEO, Exodus Transitional Community, Inc.

 - Sam Schaeffer, Chief Executive Officer and Executive Director, Center for Employment Opportunities

 - Bruce Western, Professor of Sociology, Guggenheim Professor of Criminal Justice Policy, Harvard

-The third and final panel will explore the best ideas for improving reentry.
-It brings together a distinguished panel of experts to address these topics.
+The third and final panel explored the best ideas for improving reentry.
+It brought together a distinguished panel of experts to address these topics.